PetrKryslUCSD/FinEtoolsDeforLinear.jl/tutorials/Cook-plane-stress-tutorial.md

 using FinEtoolsDeforLinear.AlgoDeforLinearModule
 ```

 A few  input parameters are defined: the material parameters.
+Note: the units are consistent, but unnamed.

 ```julia
 E = 1.0;